estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D69 - May 21, 2018
+Taking a short break from In App Purchases.
+Playing around with CALayer properties. #100DaysOfCode #swift #iOS

 ### R2D68 - May 20, 2018
 Slow day.
 Went back over some code from a few days ago.
 Slow and steady, right? #100DaysOfCode #swift #iOS